 - Figure 14.
-This chart illustrates the combined total quarterly referrals for inpatient restorations. - Outcomes: During the reporting period, the two hospitals saw an increase in restoration referrals from the previous quarter.
-The 2018 quarterly average is 346.
-The 2017 quarterly data (342.75 quarterly average), and the 2016 quarterly data (280 quarterly average) illustrate that, while relatively flat over the past two years, year-over-year numbers continue to climb, and are significantly higher than was seen in 2016. - Drivers: The overall trend of relatively flat restoration referral numbers seems to echo what has been seen throughout this report; that supply (bed capacity) has had a leveling effect on demand (referrals).
+This chart illustrates the combined total quarterly referrals for inpatient restorations. - Outcomes: During the reporting period, the two hospitals saw an increase in restoration referrals from the previous quarter and is the highest number of combined referrals yet recorded.
+The 2018 quarterly average was 346.
+The 2017 quarterly data (342.75 quarterly average), and the 2016 quarterly data (280 quarterly average) illustrate that, while relatively flat over the past two years, year-over-year numbers continue to climb, and are significantly higher than was seen in 2016. - Drivers: The overall trend of a spike in Q1 2019, after relatively flat restoration referral numbers over the previous two years seems to echo what has been seen throughout this report; that after appearing to reach a plateau, restoration referral numbers are again on the rise.